Xyvir/Qharbox/README.md

   * ✍️ **Human-Readable & Git-Friendly:** The entire document is plain-text YAML, making it perfect for version control.
   * 🎯 **Precise Grid Anchoring:** Vector graphics are positioned relative to individual characters, not pixels, for perfectly aligned, resolution-independent diagrams.
   * 🏡 **Local-First & Cloud-Independent:** Your files stay on your machine.
 Qharbox is built to work with your favorite sync tools (Git, Dropbox, etc.), not replace them.
-  * 🔗 **Flexible SVG Support:** Define graphics directly inside your document using simple YAML, or reference external `.svg` files.
+  * 🔗 **Flexible SVG Support:** Define graphics or instances directly inside your document using simple YAML-flavored SVG, or even reference external `.svg` files.

 ## Project Status

 This project is currently in the detailed specification phase.
-Tooling and reference implementations are under development.
+Qharbox file format tooling and reference implementations are under development.

 ## Full Specification